roma-glushko/roma-glushko.github.io/content/blog/k-nearest-neighbors/index.md

 ### Feature Engineering

 KNN is able to identify local structures in the dataset.
-This information is useful clue itself and may be used in classification/regression pipeline as an additional feature.
+This information is useful clue itself and local structure labels may be used in classification/regression pipeline as an additional feature.
 ### Neighbors in Embeddings

 KNN algorithm becomes useful when you have embeddings - samples projected into lower dimensional latent space.
 In embedding space distance means similarity and KNN can suggest similar items.
 This is especially useful for recommendation systems.
-In that case, nearest neighbor search can be optimized further by leveraging <a target="_blank" rel="noopener nofollow" href="https://en.wikipedia.org/wiki/Locality-sensitive_hashing">locality-sensitive hashing</a>, for instance.
+In that case, nearest neighbor search can be optimized further by leveraging <a target="_blank" rel="noopener" href="https://en.wikipedia.org/wiki/Locality-sensitive_hashing">locality-sensitive hashing</a>, for instance.

 ### Anomaly Detection